jgarr16/jrgarrigues.github.io/_posts/2018-04-28-craigslist.md

 published: true
 ---

 Technology is a dream, isn't it?
 It's just so damn easy to do everything these days.
 Open up a computer, bang out a few lines, and - Voila! - it's done.
 Take craigslist (the online want ads) for example.
 Used to be, if you wanted to buy or sell something, you took out an ad in your local newspaper and sat back for the long wait.
-But then...
+And then came...

 !["craigslist"](/images/craigslist.png)